-- 1) California counties are far more diverse from county to county than many regions of the United States.
-The state's welfare structure should recognize this and allow counties flexibility in administering welfare programs, while providing overall state-level leadership that draws on the latest understanding of how families in poverty interact with public systems and how to best support them toward self-sufficiency.
-There should remain as much uniformity as possible in areas such as eligibility requirements, grant levels and benefit structures.
-To the extent possible, program standards should seek to minimize incentives for public assistance recipients to migrate from county to county within the state. - 2) The welfare system should also recognize the importance of and provide sufficient federal and state funding for education, job training, child care, and support services that are necessary to move recipients to self-sufficiency.
-There should also be sufficient federal and state funding for retention services, such as childcare and additional training, to assist former recipients in maintaining employment. - 3) Any state savings from the welfare system should be directed to counties to provide assistance to the affected population for programs at the counties' discretion, such as General Assistance, indigent health care, job training, child care, mental health, alcohol and drug services, and other services required to accomplish welfare-to-work goals. - 4) Federal and state programs should include services that accommodate the special needs of people who relocate to the state after an emergency or natural disaster. - 5) Counties support providing services for indigents at the local level.
+- 2) A-The welfare system-that includes shrinking time limits for assistance should also recognize the importance of and provide sufficient federal and state funding for education, job training, child care, and support services that are necessary to move recipients to self-sufficiency.
+There should also be sufficient federal and state funding for retention services, such as childcare and additional training, to assist former recipients in maintaining employment. - 3) Any state savings from the welfare system should be directed to counties to provide assistance to the affected population for programs at the counties' discretion, such as General Assistance, indigent health care, job training, child care, mental health, alcohol and drug services, and other services required to accomplish welfare-to-work goals. - 4) Federal and state programs should include services that accommodate the special needs of people who relocate to the state after an emergency or natural disaster. - 5) Counties also support providing services for indigents at the local level.
 However, the state should assume the principal fiscal responsibility for administering programs such as General Assistance.
-The structure of federal and state programs must not shift costs or clients to county-level programs without full reimbursement. - 6) Welfare-to-work efforts should focus on prevention of the factors that lead to poverty and welfare dependency including unemployment, underemployment, a lack of educational opportunities, food security issues, and housing problems.
+The structure of federal and state programs must not shift costs or clients to county-level programs without full reimbursement. - 5)-The state should assume principal fiscal responsibility for the General Assistance program.- - 6) Welfare-to-work efforts should focus on prevention of the factors that lead to poverty and welfare dependency including unemployment, underemployment, a lack of educational opportunities, food security issues, and housing problems.
 Counties support the development of a continuous quality improvement system with agreed upon measures and the consideration of incentives for improvement.
-Prevention efforts should also acknowledge the responsibility of absent parents by improving efforts for absent parent location, paternity establishment, child support award establishment, and the timely collection of child support.

-- 7) California's unique position as the nation's leading agricultural state should be leveraged to increase food security for its residents.
-Counties support increased nutritional supplementation efforts at the state and federal levels, including increased aid, longer terms of aid, and increased access for those in need. - 8) Counties recognize safe, dependable, and affordable child care as an integral part of attaining and retaining employment and overall family self-sufficiency, and therefore support efforts to seek additional funding to expand child care eligibility, access, and quality programs. - 9) Counties support efforts to address housing supports and housing assistance efforts at the state and local levels.
-Long-term planning, creative funding, and accurate data on homelessness are essential to addressing housing security and homelessness issues. - 10) The state should fully fund county costs for the administration of the CalWORKs and CalFresh programs, and consult with counties on all policy, operational, and technological changes in the administration of the programs.
+Prevention efforts should also acknowledge the responsibility of absent parents by improving efforts for absent parent location, paternity establishment, child support award establishment, and the timely collection of child support. - 7) California's unique position as the nation's leading agricultural state should be leveraged to increase food security for its residents.
+Counties support increased nutritional supplementation efforts at the state and federal levels, including increased aid, longer terms of aid, and increased access for those in need. - 8) Counties also-recognize safe, dependable, and affordable child care as an integral part of attaining and retaining employment and overall family self-sufficiency, and therefore support efforts to seek additional funding to expand child care eligibility, access, and quality programs. - 9) Counties support efforts to address housing supports and housing assistance efforts at the state and local levels.
+Long-term planning, creative funding, and accurate data on homelessness are essential to addressing housing security and homelessness issues. - 9)10) The state should fully fund county costs for the administration of the CalWORKs and this edit combines it into one section.